More Big Boards, Mock Drafts and Position Rankings, Oh My!

 Take note, though, Hanson also has 13 cornerbacks listed as well.

-As for Alabama players, the big board ranking is listed first, followed by where he's projected to be drafted:
+As for Alabama players, Handon's big board ranking is listed first, followed by De Lima's first mock draft:

 5. Tua Tagovailoa; 5th overall by the Dolphins